 Visit this article: Four Situations When It’s a Good Idea to Get Back Together with Your Ex

 Why does my ex want to be my friend?
 Hidden agendas

-Of course, we cannot get into his heart or his mind to know ‘for sure’ what the reasons were that led him to make such a proposal.
+Of course, you can’t see into their heart or mind to know ‘for sure’ what the reasons were that led them to make such a proposal.
 However, you can analyze or break down some of the reasons why your ex has asked you to remain friends:

-1. Because of guilt
+1. Out of guilt

 2. Out of habit